staadecker/lp-analyzer/README.md

-# Linear programming numerical issue debugger
+# Debugger for numerical issues in linear programming

 This tool helps resolve numerical issues in a linear programming model.
 I developed it will doing research for the [REAM Research Lab](https://patyhidalgo.github.io/)